-Attach the ducting to the spigot using suitable clamps or straps (available from Westin).
-We do not recommend using duct tape as the only means of fixing - this should only be used to improve the seal in the joint.
+Attach the ducting to the spigot using suitable clamps or straps.
+We do not recommend using duct tape as the only means of fixing ductwork.

-Now for all models, push the extractor up into the cut-out, taking care not to crush or introduce excessive bends/kinks in the ducting and making sure that no wires are trapped or damaged in the process.
+Now push the extractor (and any wires and terminal boxes) up into the cut-out, taking care not to crush or introduce excessive bends/kinks in the ducting and making sure that no wires are trapped or damaged in the process.